Atlantic hurricane: Off-season

 Although the hurricane season is defined as beginning on June 1 and ending on November 30, tropical cyclones have formed in every month of the year.
 Since 1870, there have been 32 off-season cyclones, 18 of which occurred in May.
 In the same period, nine storms formed in December, three in April, and one each in January, February, and March.
 During four years (1887, 1953, 2003, and 2007), tropical cyclones formed in the North Atlantic Ocean both during or before May and during December.
 1887 holds the record for being the year with the most storms outside the hurricane season, with four off-season storms having occurred during it.
 However, high vertical wind shear and low sea surface temperatures generally preclude tropical cyclone formation during the off-season.

 Among the tropical cyclones that formed in December, the lifespan of two continued into January of the following calendar year: Hurricane Alice in 1954–55, and Tropical Storm Zeta in 2005–06.
 Seven tropical or subtropical cyclones formed in January, two of which became Category 1 hurricanes: the first storm of 1938, and Hurricane Alex in 2016.
 No major hurricanes have occurred in the off-season.

 Monitoring

 The United States National Hurricane Center (NHC) monitors tropical weather systems for the North Atlantic Basin and issues reports, watches, and warnings; it is considered to be one of the Regional Specialized Meteorological Centers for tropical cyclones, as defined by the World Meteorological Organization.

+List by intensity

+Category 5

+The most intense hurricane (by barometric pressure) on record in the North Atlantic basin was Hurricane Wilma (2005), with a minimum pressure of 882 mbar and maximum sustained winds of 185 mph (295 km/h).
+The most intense hurricanes to make direct landfall were the Labor Day Hurricane of 1935 and Hurricane Melissa of 2025, both of which hit land with a sustained wind speed of 185 mph (295 km/h), with a pressure of 892 hPa and 897 hPa respecively.

+Category 4

+The longest-lasting hurricane was the 1899 San Ciriaco hurricane, a Category 4 hurricane that lasted for 27 days and 18 hours as a tropical cyclone.
+The deadliest hurricane to make landfall on the continental United States was the 1900 Galveston hurricane, a Category 4 hurricane that may have killed up to 12,000 people.

+Category 3

+The largest hurricane (in gale diameter winds) on record to form in the North Atlantic was Hurricane Sandy (2012) with a gale diameter of 870 miles.
+Sandy was a Category 3 hurricane that later transitioned into an extratropical cyclone before hitting New Jersey, causing $68.7 billion in damage.